 San Diego is in the midst of a housing affordability and homelessness crisis.
-My housing adviser, Parisa Ijadi-Maghsoodi, Esq., has identified some clear, basic failures that set San Diego apart in its exacerbation of this problem.
-I will immediately take action on the following when I am on the City Council:
+My housing adviser, Parisa Ijadi-Maghsoodi, Esq., has identified some clear, basic failures that set San Diego apart in its exacerbation of this problem:

 - 1) Pass a rent control ordinance (See: Demystifying Rent Control)

 - 2) Do not allow San Diego Housing Commission to opt out of federal laws aimed at protecting housing assistance recipients

 - 3) Implement small area fair market rent levels, which would open up 10,000 units in the region to housing voucher holders and decrease racial segregation

 - 4) Immediately update Section 8 payment standards to meet national standards

 - 5) Require ALL new developments to include at least 25% low income housing and significantly increase in lieu fees to 110% of the affordability gap

 The failure of San Diego to implement basic solutions in the face of a growing homelessness and housing crisis is one example of why the City Council needs a public interest attorney on it.
 Without having the right information and knowing the right questions to ask, solutions will always be elusive.

 I have won many court cases to protect the environment, and I will always stand up to lobbyists, developers, SDGE and other special interests.
 My priorities include the following: